paradigmxyz/ress/crates/net/protocol/README.md

 # Ress Protocol (RESS)

-The `ress` protocol runs on top of [RLPx], allowing a stateless full node to fetch necessary state data (witness, block, bytecode) from a stateful full node.
+The `ress` protocol runs on top of [RLPx], allowing a stateless nodes to fetch necessary state data (witness, block, bytecode) from a stateful node.
 The protocol is an optional extension for peers that support (or are interested in) stateless Ethereum full nodes.

+**Note**: In this context, “stateless nodes” does not imply holding zero state on disk.
+Rather, such nodes still maintain minimal or partial state (e.g., essential bytecodes), which is relatively small.
+For simplicity, we continue to use the term “stateless” throughout these documents.

 The current version is `ress/0`.

 ## Overview

-The `ress` protocol is designed to provide support for stateless full nodes.
-Its goal is to enable the exchange of necessary block execution state from a stateful node to a stateless node so that the latter can store in disk only the minimal required state (such as bytecode) and lazily fetch other state data.
+The `ress` protocol is designed to provide support for stateless nodes.
+Its goal is to enable the exchange of necessary block execution state from stateful nodes to a stateless nodes so that the latter can store in disk only the minimal required state (such as bytecode) and lazily fetch other state data.
 It supports retrieving a state witness for a target new payload from a stateful peer, as well as contract bytecode and full block data (headers and bodies).
 The `ress` protocol is intended to be run alongside other protocols (e.g., `eth`), rather than as a standalone protocol.

 ## Basic operation